 What research does it provide?

 Moomoo is equipped to cater to a wide range of investors with comprehensive research tools and market data:

-- Stock screener.
-Filter stocks by thousands of search criteria.
+Stock screener.
+Filter stocks by more than 100 search criteria.

 Is Moomoo legit?

 Yes, Moomoo is a legit trading platform.
 Moomoo is headquartered in Palo Alto, California, and is a registered broker-dealer with the US Securities and Exchange Commission.
 It’s also a member of the Financial Industry Regulatory Authority and Securities Investor Protection Corporation.
 In the event that the brokerage goes under, funds are insured by the SIPC for up to $500,000, including up to $250,000 in cash balances.

 How does Moomoo make money?

 Moomoo, or rather its parent company Futu Holdings, profits primarily from commissions and interest income.
 If you look at Futu’s latest earnings report, 54% of its third-quarter 2021 revenue came from commissions, while 36% came from interest income.
 The other 10% is listed under “Other income,” which is income that doesn’t come from the company’s main business and can include income such as rent or gains from the sale of assets.
 Moomoo provides a breakdown of its fee schedule, which shows the types of fees and commissions it charges to both US and non-US residents.

 Moomoo reviews and complaints